ria-ahyoung/medium-trends-daily/readme.md

 <h1><a href=https://medium.com/tag/reactjs/recommended target="_blank" rel="noopener noreferrer">ReactJS</a></h1>
 <h3>1.
-Stop Abusing React Portals Before They Destroy Your Codebase - <a href="https://hexshift.medium.com/stop-abusing-react-portals-before-they-destroy-your-codebase-4a597eae06b9?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Test React Hooks the Practical Way: Three Patterns That Always Hold Up (2025) - <a href="https://javascript.plainenglish.io/test-react-hooks-the-practical-way-three-patterns-that-always-hold-up-2025-3429319daef2?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

+✍️ **posted by `Aleksei Aleinikov`**

+<blockquote>When I test custom React hooks, I want three things: clear intent, stable results, and zero “why is this warning here?” moments.
+Continue reading on JavaScript in Plain English »</blockquote>

+<h3>2.
+15 React.js Tips & Tricks Every Developer Should Know - <a href="https://medium.com/@Amanda10/15-react-js-tips-tricks-every-developer-should-know-0ab8c3714c28?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Hex Shift`**
+✍️ **posted by `Amanda ✨`**

-<blockquote>React portals are one of those features developers love to name drop in conversations about advanced React patterns.
-They carry the allure…
+<blockquote>When I first started with React.js, I was just happy when my components rendered without throwing errors 🙈.
 Continue reading on Medium »</blockquote>

-<h3>2. ⚛️The React Interview Question I Got Wrong — And What I Learned After - <a href="https://javascript.plainenglish.io/%EF%B8%8Fthe-react-interview-question-i-got-wrong-and-what-i-learned-after-cd9ffcf16a07?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Gatik Rajput`**

-<blockquote>A simple button click in a React interview taught me one of the most important lessons about re-renders and state management.
-Continue reading on JavaScript in Plain English »</blockquote>

 <h3>3.
-Unlocking Web Workers with React: Boosting Performance Like A Pro - <a href="https://javascript.plainenglish.io/unlocking-web-workers-with-react-boosting-performance-like-a-pro-2c06f424a2d8?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+React.js Performance Optimization: 10 Proven Techniques to Speed Up Your App ⚡ - <a href="https://the-expert-developer.medium.com/react-js-performance-optimization-10-proven-techniques-to-speed-up-your-app-438de33ec610?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Imran Farooq`**
+✍️ **posted by `The Expert Developer`**

-<blockquote>Web Workers are one of those underutilized gems in modern web development.
-They allow you to run JavaScript in the background, freeing up…
+<blockquote>Keywords Targeted for SEO:
-Continue reading on JavaScript in Plain English »</blockquote>
+Continue reading on Medium »</blockquote>

 <h3>4.
-Laravel Wayfinder: The Missing Link Between Backend Routes and Frontend Flow - <a href="https://sadiqueali.medium.com/laravel-wayfinder-the-missing-link-between-backend-routes-and-frontend-flow-4c84af57d382?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Day 2, Chapter 2: “Setting Up React on Your Laptop (Without Pulling Your Hair Out)” - <a href="https://medium.com/@sudhisudhi0834/day-2-chapter-2-setting-up-react-on-your-laptop-without-pulling-your-hair-out-4c4cf5ebd875?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Sadique Ali`**
+✍️ **posted by `Sudhi`**

-<blockquote>Generate type-safe frontend routes from Laravel controllers with zero guesswork.
+<blockquote>🚀 Step 1: First Things, What You Need
 Continue reading on Medium »</blockquote>

 <h3>5.
-React Forms: Controlled vs Uncontrolled Components — A Complete Guide - <a href="https://medium.com/@laibaabbas/react-forms-controlled-vs-uncontrolled-components-a-complete-guide-446c2c9245dd?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+The Complete Guide to JavaScript Bundling: Why It Matters and How It Works - <a href="https://javascript.plainenglish.io/the-complete-guide-to-javascript-bundling-why-it-matters-and-how-it-works-43d413bd5fe5?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Laiba Abbas`**
+✍️ **posted by `Akshat Tiwari`**

-<blockquote>Handling forms is one of the most important parts of building modern web applications.
-Whether it’s a login screen, a signup form, or a…
+<blockquote>Introduction
-Continue reading on Medium »</blockquote>
+Continue reading on JavaScript in Plain English »</blockquote>

 <h3>6.
-React Server Components: The Feature That Split Our Team in Half - <a href="https://devrimozcay.medium.com/react-server-components-the-feature-that-split-our-team-in-half-453b2ae8c126?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Images, Fonts, and CSS in Next.js 15: 10 Tiny Tweaks for 50% Faster Loads - <a href="https://medium.com/@sureshdotariya/images-fonts-and-css-in-next-js-15-10-tiny-tweaks-for-50-faster-loads-f2f5d6b256a8?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Devrim Ozcay`**
+✍️ **posted by `Suresh Kumar Ariya Gowder`**

-<blockquote>The Meeting That Started World War III
+<blockquote>Hook: Improving your Next.js app’s Core Web Vitals doesn’t always require massive refactoring.
+In fact, a few small tweaks to how you…
 Continue reading on Medium »</blockquote>

-<h3>7.
-React Machine Coding Interview Guide: Star Rating(Step‑by‑Step) - <a href="https://medium.com/@sanjeev-singh/react-machine-coding-interview-guide-star-rating-step-by-step-be8ae3d5f372?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Sanjeev Singh`**

-<blockquote>This is a very common React interview question that you need to prepare before your next coding interview!
-Continue reading on Medium »</blockquote>

-<h3>8.
-Juris.JS: Why I Choose Context Injection over Module Imports for Components - <a href="https://medium.com/@resti.guay/juris-js-why-i-choose-context-injection-over-module-imports-for-components-ae09fb51e3d8?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Resti Guay`**

-<blockquote>How a simple architectural decision solved the scalability problem that’s been plaguing JavaScript frameworks for years.
-Continue reading on Medium »</blockquote>

 <br/>
 <h1><a href=https://medium.com/tag/nextjs/recommended target="_blank" rel="noopener noreferrer">NextJS</a></h1>
 <h3>1.
-Unlocking Web Workers with React: Boosting Performance Like A Pro - <a href="https://javascript.plainenglish.io/unlocking-web-workers-with-react-boosting-performance-like-a-pro-2c06f424a2d8?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Next.js in 2025: The Ultimate Beginner’s Guide for React Developers - <a href="https://javascript.plainenglish.io/next-js-in-2025-the-ultimate-beginners-guide-for-react-developers-5991821b1c74?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Imran Farooq`**
+✍️ **posted by `SATYAJIT ROUT`**

-<blockquote>Web Workers are one of those underutilized gems in modern web development.
-They allow you to run JavaScript in the background, freeing up…
+<blockquote>Learn why Next.js is the go-to framework for React developers in 2025.
+This guide covers SSR, SSG, routing, and real-world use cases with…
 Continue reading on JavaScript in Plain English »</blockquote>

-<h3>2.
-Forge of Divinity: How We Built a Modern Bhagavad Gita App with Next.js and a Touch of Starlight ✨ - <a href="https://medium.com/@topi9864/forge-of-divinity-how-we-built-a-modern-bhagavad-gita-app-with-next-js-and-a-touch-of-starlight-78945ae657e3?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+<h3>2. ⚛️ Next.js: Why It’s More Than Just a React Framework - <a href="https://medium.com/@TheblogStacker/%EF%B8%8F-next-js-why-its-more-than-just-a-react-framework-e0b6abeefd21?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Prabhat Ranjan Singh`**
+✍️ **posted by `The Blog Stacker - Tech Writer✨`**

-<blockquote>Every so often, a project comes along that’s more than just code — it’s a calling.
-The idea was simple, yet profound: to create a digital…
+<blockquote>Next.js has become the go-to framework for building modern web applications.
+While many people see it as “just React with server-side…
 Continue reading on Medium »</blockquote>

-<h3>3.
-How I Integrated GitHub with My App (The Secure Way) - <a href="https://javascript.plainenglish.io/how-i-integrated-github-with-my-app-the-secure-way-c289393c4d0d?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+<h3>3. ⚡ Next.js and the Future of Full-Stack Development: Why It’s More Than Just a React Framework - <a href="https://medium.com/@Amanda10/next-js-and-the-future-of-full-stack-development-why-its-more-than-just-a-react-framework-39a6acf34017?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Ajay n Jain`**
+✍️ **posted by `Amanda ✨`**

-<blockquote>Don’t store secret keys on client side
+<blockquote>When I first discovered Next.js, I thought:
+ “Okay, it’s just React with server-side rendering, right?”
-Continue reading on JavaScript in Plain English »</blockquote>
+Continue reading on Medium »</blockquote>

 <h3>4.
-Why 80% of Web Frameworks in 2025 are a Waste of Time - <a href="https://medium.com/@msbytedev/why-80-of-web-frameworks-in-2025-are-a-waste-of-time-238efb2240dc?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+How to Integrate Maps on your Web pages Using react-leaflet on next.js - <a href="https://medium.com/@mohdkhan.mk99/how-to-integrate-maps-on-your-web-pages-using-react-leaflet-on-next-js-05f645d23caf?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Ms. Byte Dev`**
+✍️ **posted by `Mohdkhan Mk`**

-<blockquote>Let’s break down why — and which frameworks are actually worth your time.
+<blockquote>So, if you’ve landed here, chances are you’re either on the hunt for some open-source map magic or you’ve already checked Google Maps API…
 Continue reading on Medium »</blockquote>

+<h3>5.
+Optimizing Images in Next.js: Beyond the Image Component - <a href="https://medium.com/@narayanansundar02/optimizing-images-in-next-js-beyond-the-image-component-b1353236408b?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

+✍️ **posted by `Narayanan Sundaram`**

+<blockquote>Images are one of the heaviest assets on the web, and they directly impact performance, SEO, and user experience.
+Next.js makes image…
+Continue reading on Medium »</blockquote>

-<h3>5. ⚡ 12 Next.js Best Practices Every Developer Should Know - <a href="https://medium.com/@theHackHabitual/12-next-js-best-practices-every-developer-should-know-41a91979bf25?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+<h3>6. ⚡ 10 Next.js Features Every Developer Should Master - <a href="https://medium.com/@theHackHabitual/10-next-js-features-every-developer-should-master-0d51054e802a?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

 ✍️ **posted by `The Hack Habitual`**

-<blockquote>Next.js has become the go-to framework for building modern web apps 🌐.
-From server-side rendering to static site generation, it gives you…
+<blockquote>Next.js has become the go-to framework for building modern web apps.
+From static sites to enterprise-grade applications, it gives…
 Continue reading on Medium »</blockquote>

+<h3>7.
+Nirma StudyBuddy: How I Built a Digital Sidekick for MTech Data Science - <a href="https://medium.com/@davesohamm/nirma-studybuddy-how-i-built-a-digital-sidekick-for-mtech-data-science-8cc72bc66a67?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

+✍️ **posted by `davesohamm`**

+<blockquote>Turning scattered notes and chaotic deadlines into one smooth academic experience
+Continue reading on Medium »</blockquote>

-<h3>6. ⚡ Next.js 14 Complete Guide: Building Full-Stack Applications with the App Router - <a href="https://medium.com/@theNewGenCoder/next-js-14-complete-guide-building-full-stack-applications-with-the-app-router-a31ea8223527?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+<h3>8.
+Understanding SSR, CSR, SSG, and ISR in the Simplest Way (with Diagrams + Code) - <a href="https://kashish-kavi.medium.com/understanding-ssr-csr-ssg-and-isr-in-the-simplest-way-with-diagrams-code-80873599f974?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `The NewGenCoder`**
+✍️ **posted by `Kashish Kumar (Kavi)`**

-<blockquote>When I first started with React, I loved how easy it was to build UIs.
-But the moment I needed server-side rendering, SEO optimization, or…
+<blockquote>If you’ve landed here, chances are you already know what a Client and a Server are.
+But just in case you don’t, here’s a simple image that…
 Continue reading on Medium »</blockquote>

 <br/>